For any concern about a student, whether academic or co-curricular, faculty/staff a CARE form should be completed.

 Once a concern about a student is submitted, our goal is to investigate the situation fully and to ensure the safety of the individual student and the overall community.
 When meeting with a student, we generally do not mention specific individuals who brought forth the complaint, unless that individual asks that we do.
 Our experience is that a concern in one area is shown in many areas so during the investigation, many reports come forward.

 Our number one goal is to ensure that each student is able to be successful and the safety of the community is not compromised.
 So no, students are not punished for being in crisis- quite the contrary.
 Sometimes, our role is to have students look critically at a situation that they are struggling with and deal with it head on.
-This can lead to some specific things they need to complete in order to stay at the College.
+This can lead to some specific things they need to complete in order to stay at the University.
 This is always for their benefit and if necessary, a plan is worked out in conjunction with them.

 One of the most important things to us is confidentiality.
 We will always protect a student's confidentiality and only share relevant information with appropriate people if the student or the community is at risk.